expo/expo/docs/pages/versions/v32.0.0/guides/using-firebase.md

 [Firestore](https://firebase.google.com/docs/firestore/) is the successor to Firebase Realtime Database.

-Here's one way of implementing a data update using Firestore.
+Here's one way to implement a data update using Firestore:

-This sample was borrowed from [this forum post](https://forums.expo.io/t/open-when-an-expo-firebase-firestore-platform/4126/29).

 ```javascript
 import firebase from 'firebase'